What Does a Book Writing Coach Do? Author Book Coaching Services Explained

 Book coach vs. developmental editor: What’s the difference?

-These are quite similar, especially during the early stages of the book-writing process.
+These are similar, especially at the early stages of a book.

-Coaching is more like counseling in the short term and one-on-one mentoring in the long term.
+Coaching is more like counseling in the short-term and one-on-one mentorship in the longer-term.

 ➡️Click here to learn more about developmental editing for nonfiction books.